MesClics/PostBundle/README.md

 # PostBundle
-Still in dev
+Work still in progress
-Will be a bundle to handle simple Posts within a Symfony Desktop App.
+Will be a bundle to handle simple posts within a Symfony Desktop App.
 Will be part of an AdminBundle.

-(c) mesclics.fr
+(c) mesclics.fr 2018